shardus/website-docs.shardus.com/pages/docs/gettingstarted.md

 #### calculateAccountHash()

 As the name suggests, [calculateAccountHash()](./api/interface/setup/calculateAccountHash) is responsible for returning a new hash from the `account` that is passed in as an argument.
 We can easily do this using our [crypto](./tools/crypto-utils) module that we imported earlier.
-First, reset the account hash to an empty `string` so that we know the hash will change only if the data from some other field on the `account` changed.
-Use the following code for implementing this function:
+Use the following code to implement this function:

 ```ts